Prince Rogers Nelson biography

 Batman (1989)

-Although growing in popularity in Europe, interest in Prince had slowed in the US.
-In the attempt to boost the profile of their star signing, Warner Brothers encouraged Prince to contribute to the soundtrack of their latest big-budget movie blockbuster, Batman.
+Although growing in popularity in Europe, interest in Prince had dampened in the US.
+In the attempt to boost the profile of their star signing, Warner Brothers encouraged Prince to contribute to the soundtrack for their latest big-budget movie, Batman.
 Since its director Tim Burton hoped to include 1999 and Baby I’m A Star in key scenes of the movie, Prince, a fan of the TV series since childhood, decided to instead make an entire album of new material and write and record that solo.
-It was a considerable success, storming to the top of both the US and UK charts.
-Selling 6 million copies in the US, 11 million overall, Prince’s Batman soundtrack became one of the fastest selling albums to that date (achieving 1 million sales within its first week) and furthermore its lead single Batdance gave Prince his sixth US number one single.
-The experience rekindled Prince’s interest for movie-making, and latching to his renewed success Warner agreed to finance Prince to script his third movie and its accompanying soundtrack.
-The resulting Graffiti Bridge album was recorded mainly by Prince again working largely alone.
+The album was a considerable success and stormed to the top of the US and UK charts.
+Selling 6 million units in the US, 11 million worldwide, Prince’s Batman soundtrack became one of the fastest selling albums to date having achieved 1 million sales within its first week.
+Moreover, its lead single Batdance secured Prince his sixth US number one single.
+The experience rekindled Prince’s interest for movie-making, and latching to his renewed success, Warner agreed to finance Prince to script his third movie and its accompanying soundtrack.
+The resulting Graffiti Bridge LP was recorded mainly by Prince again working largely alone.
 Its tracks were re-workings of much older material amassed within his now fabled vault of quite considerable unreleased back catalogue.
 The soundtrack included appearances from a specially reunited The Time, their first collaboration with Prince since shooting Purple Rain.
-The project was planned to be a visual and audio spectacle, with Prince reprising his role as The Kid, it would be created in the hope the new film would emulate the winning formula of its 1984 predecessor.
+The project was planned to be a visual and audio spectacle, with Prince reprising his role as The Kid, it was created amid the hope the new film would emulate the Oscar winning formula of its 1984 predecessor.

 Graffiti Bridge (1990)